Call our free Dementia Helpline 0800 888 6678

 2. You also agree that the personal information provided by you may be shared with:

-2. in the case of the event organiser, we may share the personal information before we have determined whether your application has been successful.
+2. And in the case of the event organiser, we may share the personal information before we have determined whether your application has been successful.

 4. You agree to inform Dementia UK of any changes to the information supplied in your original application as soon as such changes occur.